• Skip to main content

 A. Sit back and relax.
 Catch up with some of your neighbors.
 Meet new ones.
 Here are a few suggestions to help you enjoy the day:

-• Bring a lightweight chair or blanket to sit on
+Bring a lightweight chair or blanket to sit on

-• Bring sunscreen or a hat, whatever is needed for an afternoon outdoors
+Bring sunscreen or a hat, whatever is needed for an afternoon outdoors

-• The streets where the event is happening will be closed to any motorized vehicles, including golf carts.
-Parking is available in numerous parking lots surrounding the area.
+The streets where the event is happening will be closed to any motorized vehicles, including golf carts that can only be used by event staff.

 Q. Rules, what rules?